 – Looking to visit New England anytime soon?
 Stay in one of these unique Airbnbs!

-Thanks for reading this round-up of the top hikes in New England!
+Thanks for reading this round-up of my favoerite hikes in the northeast!
 I hope this article gave you some helpful tips and inspiration that will serve you well in your future adventures around New England.
 A special thank you to all of the contributors for bringing depth and insight to each of these places!

 As we visit these beautiful trails across New England, let’s all do our part to make sure we leave nothing behind except for footsteps.
 Hiking isn’t all about getting the perfect selfie or photo; it’s about feeling connected with nature.
 Try your best to avoid trampling over the vegetation, too.
 It’s important that we all hold ourselves accountable by respecting these trails, the flora and the fauna, and fellow hikers.
 Thanks in advance from all of us who share this passion and appreciation for nature!

-If you feel like I’m missing any best hikes in New England and would like to be featured, shoot me an email at jon(at)myglobalviewpoint.com and tell me why your pick deserves to be here!
+If you feel like I’m missing any epic spots and would like to be featured, shoot me an email at jon(at)myglobalviewpoint.com and tell me why your pick deserves to be here!

 Happy hiking and stay safe out there!